 And the international list of countries eligible for entry into Greece includes…

-Algeria, Australia, Canada, Georgia, Japan, Montenegro, Morocco, New Zealand, Rwanda, Serbia, South Korea, Thailand, Tunisia and Uruguay.
+Algeria, Australia, Canada, Georgia, Japan, Morocco, New Zealand, Rwanda, South Korea, Thailand, Tunisia and Uruguay.

-To confirm your eligibility, use the official Timatic resource provided by IATA, which is the system airlines use to confirm your eligibility.
+To confirm your eligibility, use the official Timatic resource provided by IATA, which is the system used by airlines to confirm your eligibility.
 For example, immediate family members, such as spouses and or or dependent parents or children of EU nationals are also allowed to enter, regardless of passport.